dagster-io/staging/docs/sections/api/apidocs/io-managers.rst

 Root Input Managers
 --------------

-Root input managers are user-provided objects that specify how to load step inputs.
+Root input managers are user-provided objects that specify how to load inputs that aren't connected to upstream outputs.

 .. autodecorator:: root_input_manager